petslane/esp-now-gateway/README.md

 property names being MAC address of remote ESP-NOW device and value being name of the device.
 TODO: Optionally, only messages from defined devices will be relayed to MQTT.

-Gateway NOW MAC address is hardcoded to `30:30:30:30:30:30`.
-So all remote devices must send messages to that MAC address.
-TODO: Make Gateway address configurable.
+Default gateway NOW MAC address is `30:30:30:30:30:30` and can be changed from WebUI.
+All remote devices must send messages to configured MAC address.

 ### MQTT topics